 If a leave of absence is granted, the headteacher will determine the length of time the pupil can be away from school.

-As headteachers should only grant a leave of absence in exceptional circumstances, it is unlikely a leave of absence will be granted for the purposes of a illness within the immediate family, pre and post operational leave for the armed forces.
-The Board of Trustees recognises exceptional circumstances
+As headteachers should only grant a leave of absence in exceptional circumstances, it is unlikely a leave of absence will be granted for the purposes of a family holiday.